 Specific reading assignments are given in our week-by-week schedule.
 In order to conserve class time, you should study each session's assigned reading before that session and come to class prepared to ask questions about anything that you don't fully understand and agree with.

 Since most of the material will be presented and discussed in our class sessions, and since the once-a-week schedule is highly compressed, you'll be at a serious disadvantage if you miss a session.
-No amount of reading can substitute for participation in the class sessions.
+No amount of reading and individual study can substitute for participation in the class sessions.

 If you have to miss one or more sessions, please confer with the instructor as early as possible to determine how best to master the material you miss.